The best beach at Richardson Ocean Park in Hilo: beach, water fun and adventure in Hawaii

 Check in with the lifeguard station to see if there are any problems with beach conditions when you visit and before you enter water.

-Snorkeling is pretty amazing around Richardson’s, check out the highlights below
+Snorkeling is pretty amazing around Richardson’s, check out the video snorkeling highlights.

 Must bring packing and essentials for the beach